MichalZG/targets_list/README.md

-# Targets list
+# Target list

-Targets list is composision of website and objects database, provides a quick look at which astronomical objects are visible and where they are on the sky.
+Target list is composision of website and objects database, provides a quick look at which astronomical objects are visible and where they are on the sky.
 Moreover, you can find informations about sunset, sunrise, Moon phase/alt/az or LST for specific location and time.